pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 A business empire without a prepared family is a ticking time bomb.
 History is littered with dynasties that crumbled because the wealth grew faster than the family's ability to manage it.
 The Vanderbilts, the Rockefellers' early generations, and countless others serve as cautionary tales of wealth without wisdom.

-Chapter 3 establishes the **Human Operating System** of the Legacy Codex.
+Chapter 3 establishes the **Human Operating System** of Legacy Codex.
 It defines who we are, how we raise our children, and how we pass the torch.
 Our goal is not just to leave money to our children, but to leave children who are worthy of the money.

 This chapter addresses four critical questions:
 1. **Who are we as a family?** (Section 3.1: The the Ohu Family Mission)